Resources

 SEO (Search Engine Optimization)

-SEO (Search Engine Optimization) is the process of improving a website’s visibility and ranking on search engines like Google by optimizing content, keywords, and site structure to attract organic (non-paid) traffic.
+SEO is the process of improving a website's visibility and ranking on search engines by optimizing content, keywords, and site structure to attract organic traffic.

 Settlement Report Posting

-Settlement Report Posting is an accounting process that records the detailed breakdown of a payout (settlement) received from a sales channel like Amazon or Shopify.
-It posts the gross sales, fees, refunds, and other transactions into an accounting system like QuickBooks or Xero.
-It ensures accurate revenue recognition and cash flow tracking.
+Settlement Report Posting records the detailed breakdown of a payout received from a sales channel, posting gross sales, fees, refunds, and other transactions into accounting software.

 SKU (Stock Keeping Unit)